-This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding hospitalizations is important to maintaining the physical health of nursing home patients.
+This metric is a measure of the number of hospitalizations per 1,000 days of patient care.
+Avoiding hospitalizations is important to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-This metric is a measure of the number of rehospitalizations per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the health of residents.
+This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term care.
+Staying out of the hospital during rehabilitation is important to restoring the physical abilities of residents.

 Short-term Care: ER Visits

-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Staying out of the emergency room is one way to gauge patient well-being during rehabilitation.
+This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.

 - Ballinger Memorial HospitalCritical Access Hospitals 0.12 miles away608 Avenue B Ballinger Texas 76821Government - Hospital District or Authority(325) 365-2531